hossein-rahmati/spliterApp/README.md

 my Most challenge was in Responsibility of page.

-Maybe I will add some feature to my project like hovering style on the buttons
+you can also see project online on https://hosseinrmt.github.io/spliterApp/